Yusuffrih/Simons-Piano-Game/README.md

 - **Test**:

 - **Result**:
-    - When it is the player's turn to input the key notes, the instructions on what keyboard keys to use are displayed in a container just beneath the piano and are easy to read.
-They dissapear when the players turn is over and when the game is not live so as to keep the landing page simple and provide a good UX.

-10. Feedback on how the player is doing - levels are tallied and displayed
-- **Plan**:

-- **Implementation**:

-- **Test**:

-- **Result**:
     - Levels are tallied and displayed above the piano throughout the game.
-The players remaining taps are also tallied to let them know how many they have left to complete that level.
+The players remaining taps are also tallied to let them know how many they have left to complete that level. -->

 11. Button feedback for every button pressed or click they make through audio and visual
 - **Plan**: